staxhinho/C-/README.md

 **MathMate** - A simple calculator made in 40 minutes on 30/01/25.

 **Pombank** - A simple bank management system made in 1 hour between 30/01/25 and 31/01/25.

+**Tic Tac Toe** - A Tic Tac Toe game made in 40 minutes on 31/01/25.